What Kind of Acne Cream Is Most Effective for Your Skin?

 The best acne cream products are medicated with benzoyl peroxide, salicylic acid, sulphur, tea tree oil, or a combination of these.

-- Benzoyl Peroxide is a long-acting ingredient in acne medications and it fights acne by reducing the number of Propionibacterium acnes, the bacterium that is in part responsible for the formation of acne, on the skin surface.
-It is usually added at 10% in bar soap form, lotion, cream and gel and should be used once or twice a day.
+Benzoyl Peroxide is a long-acting ingredient in acne medications, and it fights acne by reducing the number of Propionibacterium acnes, the bacterium that is in part responsible for the formation of acne, on the skin surface.
+It is usually added at 10% in bar soap form, lotion, cream, and gel and should be used once or twice a day.
 When using products that have benzoyl peroxide as the main active ingredient, have patience.
 It can take between 4 to 6 weeks to see a complete improvement.
-Also, bp, especially at high concentrations, can cause the skin to become quite dry, stiff, and irritated.
-If this happens you should first try and see if a good moisturizer can alleviate the problem and if that doesn’t help consider switching to a cream with a lower concentration of bp.
-Numerous accounts from acne sufferers online suggest that a 2.5% concentration and using a generous amount of cream is both effective and significantly less drying to the skin.
+Also, BPO, especially at high concentrations, can cause the skin to become quite dry, stiff, and irritated.
+If this happens, you should first try and see if a good moisturizer can alleviate the problem, and if that doesn’t help, consider switching to a cream with a lower concentration of BPO.
+Numerous accounts from acne sufferers online suggest that a 2.5% concentration, and using a generous amount of cream is both effective and significantly less drying to the skin.
 Even at lower concentrations, a good moisturizer is still recommended, though.

-Because some of these ingredients can be harsh on the skin, and cause dryness, the best acne creams will have soothing additives like aloe vera, or other moisturizing ingredients added to combat the “stiff” feeling or irritation you might otherwise experience.
-Advanced over the counter treatments systems such as Exposed Skin Care has several natural actives, including green tea, passion flower extract, aloe vera, sage extract, and licorice root extract, that all help make their product feel smooth on the skin and in doing so turns caring for your skin into an enjoyable experience.
-Whether you decide on a simple acne cream or the more advanced solutions there are three things you need to observe regardless if you want to become clear – be consistent, be patient, and always follow the directions.
+Advanced over-the-counter treatments systems such as Exposed Skin Care has several natural actives, including green tea, passion flower extract, aloe vera, sage extract, and licorice root extract.
+These natural ingredients all help make their product feel smooth on the skin and, in so doing, turns caring for your skin into an enjoyable experience.
+Whether you decide on a simple acne cream or the more advanced solutions, there are three things you need to observe regardless if you want to become clear: be consistent, be patient, and always follow the directions.